Handle with care.

 expose oneself or others to risk.

-If one nonetheless chooses to exert power, one
+If one nonetheless chooses to exercise power, one

 must assume a